-629 Interview with Anonymous, 34, employee at Comforting Hearts, in New Amsterdam, Guy.
-(Feb.
-17, 2018).

-could be guilty of such behavior."630 However, the employee mentioned that Comforting Hearts worked with two lesbians in 2017, for whom there was quick police action.
+An employee at Comforting Hearts also shared interactions with LGBT survivors of violence.
+A gay man seeking to make a complaint against another man will be afraid to report such violence, thinking the police will dismiss his case: "The perception among MSM is that they can't go to the police station and report abuse because of their sexual orientation.
+They're just going to be chased out."
+Comforting Hearts has tried to raise the issue with police officers in New Amsterdam where the organization is based, and "some of them tacitly or subtly acknowledge that yes, they probably could be guilty of such behavior."
+However, the employee mentioned that Comforting Hearts worked with two lesbians in 2017, for whom there was quick police action.
 He said this is mostly because being a lesbian is "generally more socially acceptable, [than being MSM].
 That's the perception among police.
-When we worked with them, I think they understood the importance of treating everybody equally and they pledged to do that."631 ii.
-Using Contacts or Bribes to Facilitate Making Reports
+When we worked with them, I think they understood the importance of treating everybody equally and they pledged to do that."

+3. Using Contacts or Bribes to Facilitate Making Reports